Jump to content

 $client = Menu::context("client");

-return array("You must have verified your e-mail address to checkout.");
+return array("You must verify your e-mail address before you can checkout.");

 }